tom-doerr/perplexity_search/README.md

 # Disable streaming output
 plexsearch --no-stream "tell me about frogs"

+# Show numbered citations at the bottom of the response
+plexsearch --citations "tell me about Python's GIL"

 Note: Streaming is automatically disabled when running inside Aider to prevent filling up the context window.
 ```